DupScan vs Gemini 2 — Which Duplicate File Finder Is Better for Mac?

 DupScan costs $9.99 as a one-time purchase with no subscription, while Gemini 2 requires a recurring subscription of approximately $20 per year.
 DupScan saves money from the first year and continues saving every year afterward.

 MacPaw moved Gemini 2 to a subscription model bundled with their Setapp platform and direct pricing.
 Users who only need duplicate detection end up paying annually for a feature set they may not fully use.
 DupScan's one-time $9.99 price covers unlimited scanning and deletion forever, with no recurring charges.
-See the full breakdown on our pricing page.
+See the full duplicate file finder pricing and plan comparison.

 Which App Protects Your Privacy Better?